ll question stems from seven basic interrogatives.

 'certainty,' is naturally duplicitous.
 This means that it depends upon an

 opposing idea for its qualification.
-Hence good only assumes to meaning
+Hence "good" only assumes to meaning

-there is evil, just as up only has meaning for us because there is a
+there is "evil," just as up only has meaning (for us) because there is a

-down, etc.
+down, etc. We call

-We call this interdependency upon opposites dichotomy.
+this interdependency upon opposites dichotomy.

-case and situation.
 However, this left a lot of latitude by which to qualify

 of everything.